jimmoffitt/developer_advocate.blog/guides/RTsandQTs.md

 Extended quote Tweet x 2
 https://twitter.com/FloodSocial/status/936771032077107200

+To-dos/Tests
+{Need to discuss retweet and quote counts and describe which ones include both...}

 + [Introduction](#intro)
 + [How to match on Retweets and Quote Tweets](#match)
 + [Parsing Retweets and Quote Tweets JSON](#parse)